Top of site

 Safety and Disaster Prevention: Typhoons and Heavy Rain

-Natural disasters that occur with the rainy season and typhoons exert a great influence on the lives and property of the people and occur every year in Japan.
+Natural disasters that occur as a result of the rainy season and typhoons exert a great influence on the lives and property of the people and occur every year in Japan.
 On occasion, the amount of rainfall in one day can be the usual amount for one month.
-In such cases, river flooding, landslides, etc. occur, and the lives of residents are endangered.
-Flood warnings and heavy rain warnings are issued, so it is important that one pays attention to the weather information.
+In such cases, river flooding, landslides, etc. can occur, and the lives of residents are endangered.
+Flood warnings and torrential rain warnings are issued, so it is important that one pays attention to weather reports.

 Rain patterns in relation to natural disasters